 - loose or saggy appearance to the skin (due to elastic fibres being damaged)

-Now with those tidbits in mind, here’s what I’ll be doing in 2018 to stay protected while not turning into a big anxious mess about sun exposure:
+Now with those tidbits in mind, here’s what I’ll be doing this summer to stay protected while not turning into a big anxious mess about sun exposure:

-1) My first line of defense will be to wear a 20% zinc facial moisturizer during the day.
+1) My first line of defence will be to wear a 20% zinc facial moisturizer during the day.

-- Side note about SPF testing: I do need to point out here that for a formula to claim an SPF rating, rigorous and expensive testing is required.
+Side note about SPF testing: I do need to point out here that for a formula to claim an SPF rating, rigorous and expensive testing is required.
 That testing happens for the initial formula, as well as for every batch that is made of that formula going forward.
-Since Batty’s Bath is a very little biz, and we make very small batches, absorbing the costs of that testing isn’t feasible for us.
-If we were to go ahead with testing (so we could put an SPF rating on our products), the cost of testing would need to be worked into the the final price of the product, which would end up skyrocketing the price astronomically – not something I want to pass onto our radiant rebels, and unfortunately not something the company can swallow and survive.
+Since Grounded Sage is a small biz and we make very small batches, absorbing the costs of that testing isn’t feasible for us.
+If we were to go ahead with testing (so we could put an SPF rating on our products), the cost of testing would need to be worked into the final price of the product, which would end up skyrocketing the price astronomically – not something I want to pass onto our Radiant Rebels.
+It’s, unfortunately, not something the company can swallow and survive.
 Here’s hoping that in the future this testing is within our reach.
 Now back to my personal approach to being sun safe without the stress…

-The 20% zinc facial moisturizer I’ll be using is our very own Calendula & Oat Facial Moisturizer which has recently been tweaked for the better!
-It goes on velvety smooth now, gliding effortlessly across the skin, which is what makes it super easy for me to apply over top of my patchouli moisturizer.
+The 20% zinc facial moisturizer I’ll be using is our very own Calendula & Oat Facial Moisturizer!
+It goes on velvety smooth, gliding effortlessly across the skin, which is what makes it super easy for me to apply over top of my Patchouli Moisturizer.
 And let’s face it, my desert marigold skin could use the extra layers after the way winter has treated it.

 - I don’t often wear makeup, but if/when I do, I’ll apply the Calendula & Oat Facial Moisturizer first as it creates a complexion-evening canvas.
 Then I’ll apply my foundation or cc cream (depending on the occasion and level of coverage I’m after) over top.

-2) My second line of defense will be easy peasy: embracing my inner flower child with outer adornments.
+2) My second line of defence will be easy peasy: embracing my inner flower child with outer adornments.
 This means…

 - Protecting my peepers with big UV blocking sunglasses (the more they resemble a pair straight out of the 70s, the better)

-- Wearing my big, “gonna be gardening” sun hat – my spouse calls it my “little old lady strawberry picking” hat – that totally works for me and a muse I can roll with lol.
+- Wearing my big, “gonna be gardening” sun hat – my spouse calls it my “little old lady strawberry picking” hat – that totally works for me and is a muse I can roll with. – LOL

 - Keeping my shoulders covered with light, flowing materials – preferably in a floral print.

-- Smearing on natural lip balm that contains sun blocking zinc – my fav is this one.
+- Smearing on a clean and kind lip balm that contains sun blocking zinc – my fav is this one.

-- Using my tried and true natural mineral sunscreen from Green Beaver (SPF 40) for my legs, arms, back of my neck, and the tops of my feet.
+- Using my tried and true green beauty, mineral sunscreen from Green Beaver (SPF 40) for my legs, arms, back of my neck, and the tops of my feet.
 (Remember, I’ll be protecting my face with C&O Facial Moisturizer.
-I’ll also use C&O it on the tops of my ears, the front of my neck, and my chest).
+I’ll also use C&O on the tops of my ears, the front of my neck, and my chest).

-3) My third line of defense will be plant-powered (x2)
+3) My third line of defence will be plant-powered (x2)